norton120/pirate_baby/content/posts/prompt_engineering.md

 Now on to Prompt Engineering.
 Not "how to phrase your question to get the best answer from ChatGPT," which I would honestly bucket under product training, but designing the model-level textual interaction templates.
 Here's a real-world example from earlier this week: the key players are myself (a Data Engineer living in a Data Science world), Woodson (our _actual_ Data Scientist), and a stock `Falcon-7b-instruct` instance.

-_First prompt_:
+_prompt_:
 ```
-You are a helpful AI assistantt
+You are a helpful AI assistant.Assess if the message below is a complete thought that can be responded to without any external context.
+Respond only 'YES' or 'NO'.

+MESSAGE: That is fu
 ```
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNTE4MzcyOTYsMTA5OTk2NDYwNl19
+eyJoaXN0b3J5IjpbMTMyMjkzNTY1MywxMDk5OTY0NjA2XX0=
 -->